Oscar Wilde: Posthumous pardon

 In 2017, Wilde was among an estimated 50,000 men who were pardoned for homosexual acts that were no longer considered offences under the Policing and Crime Act 2017 (homosexuality was decriminalised in England and Wales in 1967).
-The 2017 Act implements what is known informally as the Alan Turing law.
+The 2017 Act implemented what is known informally as the Alan Turing law.

+In 2025, the British Library restored Wilde's library card after the conviction-related revocation of the card 130 years before.
+The new card was accepted by Wilde's grandson Merlin Holland.

 Honours

+Wilde is generally considered by most literary commentators to be the greatest playwright of the Victorian era.
+Several honours have been erected in his memory.
 On 14 February 1995, Wilde was commemorated with a stained-glass window at Poets' Corner in Westminster Abbey.
 The memorial, above the monument to Geoffrey Chaucer, was unveiled by his grandson Merlin Holland, while Sir John Gielgud read from the final part of De Profundis and Dame Judi Dench read an extract from The Importance of Being Earnest.

-In 2014 Wilde was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighbourhood noting LGBTQ people who have "made significant contributions in their fields".
+In 2014, Wilde was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighbourhood noting LGBTQ people who have "made significant contributions in their fields".

 The Oscar Wilde Temple, an installation by visual artists McDermott & McGough, opened in 2017 in cooperation with Church of the Village in New York City, then moved to Studio Voltaire in London the next year.